leanprover/lean4/src/lake/README.md

 * `precompileModules`:  Whether to compile each module into a native shared library that is loaded whenever the module is imported.
 This speeds up the evaluation of metaprograms and enables the interpreter to run functions marked `@[extern]`.
 Defaults to `false`.
 * `moreServerArgs`:  Additional arguments to pass to the Lean language server (i.e., `lean --server`) launched by `lake serve`.
+* `moreGlobalServerArgs`: Additional arguments to pass to `lean --server` which apply both to this package and anything else in the same server session (e.g. when browsing other packages from the same session via go-to-definition)
 * `buildType`: The `BuildType` of targets in the package (see [`CMAKE_BUILD_TYPE`](https://stackoverflow.com/a/59314670)).
 One of `debug`, `relWithDebInfo`, `minSizeRel`, or `release`.
 Defaults to `release`.
 * `moreLeanArgs`: An `Array` of additional arguments to pass to `lean` while compiling Lean source files.
 * `weakLeanArgs`: An `Array` of additional arguments to pass to `lean` while compiling Lean source files.
 Unlike `moreLeanArgs`, these arguments do not affect the trace of the build